bsnes-emu/bsnes/BESS.md

-# BESS – Best Effort Save State
+# BESS – Best Effort Save State 1.0

 ## Motivation

 BESS is a save state format specification designed to allow different emulators, as well as majorly different versions of the same emulator, to import save states from other BESS-compliant save states.
 BESS works by appending additional, implementation-agnostic information about the emulation state.
 This allows a single save state file to be read as both a fully-featured, implementation specific save state which includes detailed timing information; and as a portable "best effort" save state that represents a state accurately enough to be restored in casual use-cases.

 ## Specification

-**Note: This specification is currently under development and will potentially change in the near future**

 Every integer used in the BESS specification is stored in Little Endian encoding.